lrodrz/lrodrz.github.io/research.markdown

 <br>

 <p>
-My current work is in Dr. Olaseni Sode’s laboratory research group.
-Our goal is to characterize weakly attracted van der Waals (vdW) complexes of Rg-CO<sub>2</sub> (Rg = He, Ne, Kr, Xe) using quantum chemistry software and machine learning.
-Understanding these weakly attracted complexes can help to elucidate weak intermolecular interactions.</p>
+Previously, in my masters program at the California State University in Los angeles, I worked in the laboratory of Dr. Olaseni Sode’s laboratory research group.
+My masters thesis was to characterize weakly attracted van der Waals (vdW) complexes of Rg-CO<sub>2</sub> (Rg = He, Ne, Kr, Xe) using quantum chemistry software and machine learning.
+Understanding these weakly attracted complexes helped to elucidate weak intermolecular interactions of rare-gas systems.</p>

 For a brief explanation of the fundamentals and motivation for this research check out my <a href='/research/2022/03/27/Research.html'>research update</a> from March of 2022.

 In short, to characterize these weakly interacting complexes we use their vibrational structures.
-To do this we constructed a potential energy surface for each of the complexes.
+To do this, we constructed a potential energy surface for each of the complexes.
 This surface is like a piece of paper that is warped in such a way that it has a low point or a divot in its center (an example of this can be found in the <a href='/research/2022/03/27/Research.html'>research update</a> from March of 2022).
 The lowest point in the surface is the surface’s global minimum.

-In the potential energy surface of Rg-CO$_2$ there are three variables that change the shape of the surface: the intermolecular distance between the carbon dioxide, angle that the carbon dioxide takes relative to the rare-gas (Rg) atom and the energy.
+In the potential energy surface of Rg-CO$_2$, there are three variables that change the shape of the surface: the intermolecular distance between the carbon dioxide, angle that the carbon dioxide takes relative to the rare-gas (Rg) atom and the energy.
 When you plot the surface, the intermolecular distance and angle are plotted on the x and y axes and the energy is plotted on the z axis.

 The Sode lab has previously published the potential energy surface of the Ar-CO$_2$ complex using a contour plot that I have posted below.
 On this plot the z-axis is depicted in the contours like a contour map.
 Recall that the closer the lines are to each other in a contour plot, the steeper the region is on the plot.